monsonite/SPIder/README.md

 This is a 16-bit experimental cpu, based on a bit serial architecture.

-It is based on shift registers for local data storage, and implementation of the Program Counter.
+It is based on shift registers for local data storage, but conventional parallel ROM and RAM for program and data storage.

 The bit-serial approach reduces the amount of logic required to create a cpu - but this comes at the expense of multiple clock cycles in order to perform the ALU operations.

-SPIder is a work in progress and is updated regularly.
+Spider is a work in progress and is updated regularly.

 # First Steps spider_0